GuancheGamer/landing/docs/server/t4/loading-mods.md

 ## Where do I put the mod?

-We support both the vanilla game folder and the Plutonium folder for loading server-side mods & zombies maps.
+We support both the vanilla game folder and the Plutonium folder for mod loading.

 You can place your mod in either of these places: